AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/driving-success-with-executive-summary-dashboards.md

 ---
 # Drive success with executive summary dashboards

 _Executives often lack timely and relevant information for their sites and apps, relying on monthly Excel charts or drowning in granular data.
-The solution: executive summary dashboard._
+The solution: Cloud Managerarketo Engagexecutive summary dashboard._

 I want you to imagine driving from Seattle to San Francisco.
 Direction wise, it's pretty easy.
 Get on I-5 South for twelve to sixteen hours and you're there.
 Simple, right?
 Now, I want you to imagine that I've put a piece of cardboard over your dashboard, and I tell you that at the end of your trip, you'll receive a dashboard that tells you your speed, fuel levels, and distance traveled: